-Le MAGASIN des horizons - un centre national d'arts et de cultures
+MAGASIN des horizons - a national centre of arts and cultures

 A hybrid public institution, MAGASIN des horizon defines itself as a platform for reflection, a site of exchange accessible to all and focused on the notion of permacultural place or an artistic third-location.